churchlab/UniRep/README.md

 where `<weights_dir>` is one of:

-- `1900_weights/`: weights for the 1900-unit (full) UniRep model
+- `1900_weights/`: trained weights for the 1900-unit (full) UniRep model
-- `256_weights/`: weights for the 256-unit UniRep model
+- `256_weights/`: trained weights for the 256-unit UniRep model
-- `64_weights/`: weights for the 64-unit UniRep model
+- `64_weights/`: trained weights for the 64-unit UniRep model
-- `1900_weights_random/`: weights for the randomly initialized Evotuned 1900-unit (full) UniRep model.
+- `1900_weights_random/`: random weights that were used to initialize the 1900-unit (full) UniRep model for Random Evotuned.
-- `256_weights_random/`: weights for the randomly initialized Evotuned 256-unit UniRep model.
+- `256_weights_random/`: random weights that could be used to initialize the 256-unit UniRep model (e.g. for evotuning).
-- `64_weights_random/`: weights for the randomly initialized Evotuned 64-unit UniRep model.
+- `64_weights_random/`: random weights that could be used to initialize the 64-unit UniRep model (e.g. for evotuning).
 - `evotuned/unirep/`: the weights, as a tensorflow checkpoint file, after 13k unsupervised weight updates on fluorescent protein homologs obtained with JackHMMer of the globally pre-trained UniRep (1900-unit model).
-- `evotuned/random_init/`: the weights, as a tensorflow checkpoint file, after 13k unsupervised weight updates on fluorescent protein homologs obtained with JackHMMer of a randomly initialized UniRep that was not pre-trained at all (1900-unit model).
+- `evotuned/random_init/`: the weights, as a tensorflow checkpoint file, after 13k unsupervised weight updates on fluorescent protein homologs obtained with JackHMMer of a randomly initialized UniRep (initialized with 1900_weights_random) that was not pre-trained at all (1900-unit model).

 ### Description of files in this repository